theairbend3r/deep-learning-in-the-sheets/README.md

 # Deep Learning In The Sheets

-A repository of google-sheets that aim to demystify and simplify deep learning concepts.
+A repository of google-sheets that aim to demystify and simplify deep learning concepts through visualization.

 ## Contents

 ```
 1. Backpropagation
 2. Normalization
+3. Receptive Field Calculation
 ```

 ## 01. Backpropagation

 !["Backpropagation file screenshot."](./01_backpropagation/backprop.png)

-You can download the `.xlsx` file from the `./01_backpropagation/backprop.xlsx` or view the [google sheet](https://docs.google.com/spreadsheets/d/1zfsvxzpdxHdwX4QAY6n6gpKvafgM4mwG-QgZj3uF09U/edit?usp=sharing).
+You can download the `.xlsx` file from `./01_backpropagation/backpropagation.xlsx` or view the [google sheet](https://docs.google.com/spreadsheets/d/1zfsvxzpdxHdwX4QAY6n6gpKvafgM4mwG-QgZj3uF09U/edit?usp=sharing).

 The sheet contains an example to train a deep neural network in excel.
 There are 2 major parts in it -